F3de420/StellarVanityGenerator/README.md

 ```bash
 python StellarVanityGenerator.py xlm -p -t 4 -s
 ```
-This command will search for ‘xlm’ **PREFIX** in the address, use 4 threads, and save the results to a file.
+This command will search for ‘xlm’ **PREFIX** in the address, use 4 threads, print the results to the console and save the results to a file.